The Most popular destination beckons.

 Who are we?

 Yak Holidays International is an independently owned travel company based in Thimphu, Bhutan.
 Our philosophy is based on a love of travel and exploration and a desire to retain the spirit that we established when we were founded in the August of 2003.
+We are rated one of the best Bhutan travel agencies/Bhutan tour Operators.
 We’ve always been known for innovative and inspiring trips, and we understand that everyone’s travel needs is different.
 But, in all our diversity, we all share the same thing – a curiosity to go out into the world and share experiences.

 We at Yak Holidays are different to most other travel companies in Bhutan.
 We started as a small but dedicated group of enthusiastic guides and staff who are still the core members of the company.
 Over the years, our experience in the Bhutanese tourism sector has indeed grown.
 And, as such, we have been conscious to take all the positives forward to build onto our reputation and serve